-An Advanced Learning Plan or ALP is a written record of gifted and talented programming utilized with each gifted child and considered in educational planning and decision making.
-Advanced Learning Plans are written for identified gifted students.
-Please see this Overview of PSD Advanced Learning Plans.
+An Advanced Learning Plan (ALP) is a written record of gifted and talented programming written with each identified gifted student and considered in educational planning and decision making for that child.

 Schools support goals by offering programming options and services targeted for gifted learner needs.

 Common Parent Questions About ALPs

 Who do I talk to about my child's Advanced Learning Plan (ALP)?

 If you have questions about your child's ALP, the first person to contact will be your child's teacher in the area in which your child is identified (a specific content area such as Math or Language Arts).
 The classroom teachers have access to all Advanced Learning Plans and can help guide you if you have more questions.

 Because an ALP follows each student from grade-level to grade-level and from school to school, teachers know when a student has previously been identified gifted.
 The ALP is documentation of strengths, interests, and goals.
 Because the ALP documents high potential, teachers will be aware of this potential from year to year.
 The ALP also provides individual consideration of strengths when determining instructional options for students.

 Does an ALP mean more work for my student?

 An ALP is not designed to be more work for students.
 It is a way for students to possibly do different work.
 It provides a format for which students and teachers can make educational decisions for your child based on strengths, interests, and needs.